Resource-Efficient Synthesis of Sparse Quantum States: Abstract

 \section{Abstract}

 Preparing a quantum circuit that implements a given sparse state is an important building block that is necessary for many different quantum algorithms.
 In the context of fault-tolerant quantum computing, the so-called non-Clifford gates are much more expensive to perform than the Clifford ones.
 We hence provide an algorithm for synthesizing sparse quantum states with a special care for quantum resources.
-The circuit depth, ancilla count, and crucially non-Clifford count of the circuit produced by the algorithm are all linear in the sparsity.
-We conjecture that the non-Clifford count complexity is tight, and show a weakened version of this claim.
+The circuit depth, ancilla count, and crucially non-Clifford count of the circuit produced by the algorithm are all linear in the sparsity when access to arbitrary-angled rotations is given.
+When compiled down to the standard Clifford+T gate set, several constructions can be given for increasingly better T-count and depth at the expense of a larger number of ancillae.
+The most optimised construction for T-count reaches $\mathcal O\left(\sqrt{s\log_2(1/\epsilon)}+\log_2(1/\epsilon)\right)$ T gates for error $\epsilon$, a result on par with an optimal construction for full state preparation by Gosset et al.~\cite{Gosset2025Preparation}.

-The first key component of the algorithm is the synthesis of a generalized W-state.
-We provide a tree-based circuit construction approach, and the relationship between the tree's structure and the circuit's complexity.
-The second key component is a classical reversible circuit implementing a permutation that maps the basis states of the W-state to those of the sparse quantum state.
+The constructions are broken into two parts, one that synthesises a generalized W-state, well studied in the literature; and the second which is a classical reversible circuit implementing a permutation that maps the basis states of the W-state to those of the target sparse quantum state.
 We reduce this problem to the diagonalization of a binary matrix, using a specific set of elementary matrix operations corresponding to the classical reversible gates.
 We then solve this problem using a new version of Gauss-Jordan elimination, that minimizes the circuit complexities including circuit depth using parallel elimination steps.
+When the circuit is applied in one direction, we notice that all occurrences of (the expensive) Toffoli gates can all be replaced by adaptive Clifford circuits, leading to a better non-Clifford count.